DLC-link/dlc-solidity/README.md

 The DLC gets closed one of two ways.
 1. When the `closingTime` has passed the performUpkeep function will get called by the Chainlink keeper.
 This will get the price from the associated Chainlink data feed, save this price and time in the contract, and stamp that data on the ledger.

-2. If the same contract that opened the DLC calls `cancelEarly`, then the same process will occur without waitnig for the Chainlink Keeper.
+2. If the `cancelEarly` function is called by the DLC creator identity, then the dlc will be closed without waiting for the Chainlink Keeper.
 The price will be fetched from the associated Chainlink data feed, the price and time will be saved in the contract, and that data will be stamped on the ledger.

 Either way, our system listens to this, and closes the DLC in the DLC oracle with the associated data.
 An *attestation hash* is now created and like the announcement hash, can be acquired via the website or API (or eventually smart contract).